 The bridge is named after Queen Victoria’s husband Albert.
 The construction of the bridge was his idea.
 It connects Chelsea on the north bank to Battersea on the south bank.

 Albert Bridge has had structural problems over the years.
-It is one of the only two road bridges in London that has never been replaced but it has been strengthened twice.
+It is one of the only two road bridges in London that has never been replaced but has been strengthened twice.

 32. The Millennium Bridge